ositaka/soul-healing-decapcms/data/page/home.md

       name: The Healing
     title: The Healing
     items:
-      - title: Contact Healing
+      - title: Energy Healing
-        text: In-person healing involves direct, hands-on healing techniques and interaction between Tiago and the patient in the same physical location.
+        text: Our experienced practitioners channel the Divine Intelligence to provide you with what you need at this moment.
+Allow your mind to wander as you embark on a healing journey infused with golden light.
         image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
         link: individual
       - title: Distant Healing